 Professor Leung was the recipient of the 1983 Alfred V Bodine / SME Award – for best graduate research in machine tool economics, sponsored by the Society of Manufacturing Engineers.

-Over the last three decades, Professor Tam has served as Chair Professor, School Dean, Department Chairman, and Research Programme Director at various institutions in Hong Kong.
+Over the last three decades, Professor Tam has served as Chair Professor, School Dean, Department Chairman, and Research Programme Director at various institutions, including The Chinese University of Hong Kong.
 His areas of teaching and research cover Ibsen studies, Gao Xingjian studies, film art, theatre, postcolonial literature, world Englishes, and digital humanities.
 In addition to his personal research, he has obtained huge grants from the Research Grants Council, Hong Kong and other external sources for setting up research institutes and progammes that bring together local and overseas specialists to work in an interdisciplinary environment of international collaborative research.

-Professor Tam is the current Head of the International Ibsen Committee at the University of Oslo and Fellow of the Hong Kong Academy of the Humanities.
+Professor Tam has served as the Head of the International Ibsen Committee at the University of Oslo and has been a Fellow of the Hong Kong Academy of the Humanities.
 He has held research fellowships at the East-West Centre, the National University of Singapore, and Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany.
 He has participated in international research projects, such as “Ibsen Between Cultures” funded by the Norwegian Research Council, “Fate, Freedom and Prognostication: Strategies to Cope with the Future in East Asia and Europe” funded by the German Federal Ministry of Education and Research, and “The Self in Chinese, Japanese and Indian Cultures” funded by the East-West Center, Honolulu.
 He has given keynote addresses at many international conferences.

 Professor Tam has published extensively on Ibsen, Gao Xingjian, World Englishes, modern drama, and gender in literature.
-Among his many publications are the following authored and edited books, New Chinese Cinema (Oxford University Press), A Place of One’s Own: Stories of the Self in China, Taiwan, Hong Kong and Singapore (Oxford University Press), Soul of Chaos: Critical Perspective on Gao Xingjian (The Chinese University Press), Ibsen and the Modern Self (Open University of Hong Kong Press and the Centre for Ibsen Studies, University of Oslo), Ibsen in China 1908-1997: An Annotated Bibliography of Criticism, Translation and Performance (The Chinese University Press), Gender, Discourse and the Self in Literature: Issues in Mainland China, Taiwan and Hong Kong (The Chinese University Press), English and Globalization: Perspectives from Mainland China and Hong Kong (The Chinese University Press), and Englishization in Asia: Language and Cultural Issues (Open University of Hong Kong Press).
+Among his many publications are the following books: Ibsen, Power and the Self: Postsocialist Chinese Experimentations in Stage Performance and Film (Novus Press), The Englishized Subject: Postcolonial Writings in Hong Kong, Singapore and Malaysia (Springer), New Chinese Cinema (Oxford University Press), A Place of One’s Own: Stories of the Self in China, Taiwan, Hong Kong and Singapore (Oxford University Press), Soul of Chaos: Critical Perspective on Gao Xingjian (The Chinese University Press), Ibsen and the Modern Self (Open University of Hong Kong Press and the Centre for Ibsen Studies, University of Oslo), Ibsen in China 1908-1997: An Annotated Bibliography of Criticism, Translation and Performance (The Chinese University Press), Gender, Discourse and the Self in Literature: Issues in Mainland China, Taiwan and Hong Kong (The Chinese University Press), English and Globalization: Perspectives from Mainland China and Hong Kong (The Chinese University Press), and Englishization in Asia: Language and Cultural Issues (Open University of Hong Kong Press).

 Professor Fong is the Dean of School of Translation of The Hang Seng University of Hong Kong (HSUHK).
 He graduated from The Chinese University of Hong Kong and received his MAs and PhD from York University (Canada) and the University of Toronto.
 Afterward, he taught at the University of Toronto and York University in Canada, and was Professor-Reader and Chairman of the Department of Translation at the Chinese University of Hong Kong.
 He has written many articles on modern and contemporary Chinese literature and translation.